Our Online Dating Message Tips To Get (and Keep) the Conversation Going

 So, resist the urge!
 Do not send multiple messages.

 All of these rules are just tips to help you get the conversation going.
 Some may work for you and some may not.
-Sometimes, no matter what you do, the recipient just isn’t interested for some reason.
+Sometimes, no matter what you do, the recipient just isn’t interested in some reason.
 So, test out some different techniques and remember that sometimes you just have to move on to another person who may be more interested.

 What online dating message tips do you have for us?
 Let us know in the comments how you make online dating work for you and/or which approaches you’ve tried have left you without a reply!